mferuscomelo/fall-detection/README.md

 # Fall Detection
 Create your own fall detection sensor using an Arduino!
-(README needs to be updated)
+(README will be updated)

 ## How it works
 This code runs on an [Arduino Nano 33 BLE Sense](https://store.arduino.cc/arduino-nano-33-ble-sense) and uses the inbuilt 9 axis inertial sensor to detect falls using a custom trained machine learning model.